Alec Baldwin returns to "SNL" as Trump after Twitter spat

 Alex Moffat, Pete Davidson and Kenan Thompson played actors on the red carpet at "The Grabbies," an awards show with categories like "handsiest actor" and "most open robe."

-The episode was hosted by basketball analyst and former NBA great Charles Barkley — hosting the show for the fourth time — who in his monologue hit back at critics who complain of athletes kneeling during the national anthem or speaking out on political and social issues.
+The episode was hosted by basketball analyst and former NBA great Charles Barkley, who in his monologue hit back at critics who complain about athletes kneeling during the national anthem or speaking out on political issues.

 "A lot of professional athletes are worried about speaking out might hurt their career.
 Well, here's something that contradicts all of that: Me," Barkley said.
 "I've been saying whatever the hell I want for 30 years, and I'm doing great."